BenB-C/Epicodus-Intro-To-Programming-Week-2-Project/README.md

 ## Support and contact details

-_If you run into any issues or have questions, ideas or concerns please contact me at bbennettcauchon@gmail.com_
+_If you run into any issues or have questions, ideas or concerns please contact me at ben.bennettcauchon@gmail.com_

 ## Technologies Used